RhuanBiofyTech/Rag_Learn/README.md

     qdrant/qdrant
 ```

-It's valid to remember that this code have an API_Key to Qdrant, but this simple docker doesn't support it.
-To enable you'll need to go into the Qdrant Docker Files /qdrant/config/config.yaml and change:
+It's valid to remember that this code have an API_Key to Qdrant, but this docker above doesn't support it.
+To enable you'll need to go into the Qdrant Docker Files /qdrant/config/config.yaml and uncomment api_key, changing the value:

 ```
 service: